-Let’s face it, Bill Maher ’78 is not the most universally loved of American political commentators in the world of comedy.
-Bitingly honest, satirical and cutting to a fault, he’s alienated conservatives and liberals alike.
+Let’s face it, Bill Maher ’78 is not the most loved of American comedian-cum-political-pundits on night time television.
+Bitingly honest, equally-oppurtune satirical and cutting to a fault, he’s alienated religious citizens, conservatives and liberals alike.
 And yet the one time host of the now-deceased Politically Incorrect and current host of HBO’s Real Time with Bill Maher accepts his lot in life as the comedian who tells it straight.
 Here’s an excerpt of The Sun’s conversation with the infamous Cornell alumnus:

 The Sun: We’ve read that you decided to start your stand-up comedy career while you were at Cornell.
 What inspired that?

 Bill Maher: Well, I didn’t decide then.
 I knew I wanted to be a comedian when I was 10 years old.
 But when I was at Cornell, I of course was at that point in my life where you’re thinking about what you’re going to do with your life.
 So it was rather frustrating being in a place where I really couldn’t do stand-up comedy anywhere.
 But I did once try to shoehorn — and I mean that in the worst possible way [laughs] — some stand-up comedy that I wrote into the Temple of Zeus poetry reading, which at the time were on Wednesday afternoons or something.
 And people got up in the Temple of Zeus and read their poems, and I got up and tried to do something funny.
 It was just not the right venue, but it did, I think, at least make me feel like I was trying to get in the game.

 B.M.: No. [Laughs.]
 First of all, I had never really done comedy.
 I was still in the stage of just thinking about doing it, and it was the wrong venue for it.